 - Have been ill for a linked period of more than 3 years.

 Your basic sick pay entitlements might well come down to what is in your work contract.
-Often companies will have their own set of rules in place in terms of holiday and sick pay rights.
+Often companies will have their own occupational sick pay scheme in place, offering pay above the statutory minimum.

 Some employers will also have a specific clauses covering what happens if sick leave occurs during your notice period.
 By law, employers cannot pay less than SSP and it is important to be aware of this.

 How Long Can You Get Sick Pay For?

 SSP is available for 28 weeks of the year, after which time it will stop.
 The current rate of SSP (as of 2022) is £99.35 per week.

 SSP is paid directly from your employer in the normal way that you receive your pay.
 This will usually be via PAYE and will be shown on your wage slip.
 SSP

 Your entitlement to SSP will be reset after you’ve returned to work for 8 weeks.